roberttidey/LightwaveRF/readme.txt

  LxTxTest - simple Test sketch for LwTx lib, continuously sends a message LxRxTest - simple Test sketch for LwRx lib, monitors and prints messages on serial port

+Notes: As these libraries use interrupt service routines they may have issues with other services using interrupts like Serial.
+The time spent in the isrs is kept very small to minimise risks.
+The LxTx library also uses Timer2 and assumes 16MHz clock rates.